aishakarigar/TheCodeLores/comics/001-reverse-integer/index.md

 ➡️ 2 billion views could turn into negative views or break the counter.

 This tiny puzzle reflects a massive engineering challenge:
-✔ Handling edge cases at scale
+Handling edge cases at scale

-✔ Designing systems that fail gracefully
+Designing systems that fail gracefully

-✔ Thinking like an engineer, not just a coder
+Thinking like an engineer, not just a coder

+---
+🛠 How It’s Solved in the Real World

+Our code above works for LeetCode: if overflow happens, we just return 0.
+But production systems don’t have that luxury.

+Bigger data types
+YouTube originally used a 32-bit signed integer for view counts (max 2,147,483,647).
+In 2014, Psy’s Gangnam Style broke this limit.
+Solution?
+Upgrade to a 64-bit counter (max 9,223,372,036,854,775,807).
+Problem solved (for now).

+Even bigger numbers
+In cryptography, finance, and scientific computing, numbers can exceed 64-bit.
+Engineers use tools like GMP (GNU Multiple Precision) or even __int128 in GCC/Clang.

+Scaling / Approximation
+Social platforms don’t show exact numbers past a point.

+Backend stores the raw number safely (long long or bigger).

+Frontend shows a friendly version: 1.2B instead of 1,234,567,890.

+Keeps the UI neat while data stays safe.

+Graceful handling
+Instead of silently failing, production systems may:

+Log the overflow

+Throw an exception

+Use fallback values
 ---

 ## ⚡ Takeaway